The Xometry app works best with JavaScript enabled!

 The appropriate laser power for a specific application depends on factors such as the material type, thickness, desired cut quality, and the capabilities of the laser cutting machine.
 Plastics or organic materials generally have higher absorption rates in the more common laser cutter frequency ranges, requiring lower laser power for effective cutting.

 Laser power can often be adjusted or modulated to suit specific application requirements.
-Laser systems typically provide control over the power level or pulse frequency/duration, allowing operators to optimize the power output based on the desired cutting speed, precision, material type/thickness, and required cut quality.
+Laser systems typically control the power level or pulse frequency/duration, allowing operators to optimize the power output based on the desired cutting speed, precision, material type/thickness, and required cut quality.

 How Does Laser Power Work?